hatonthecat/E-bike12V-6Ahr-Lithium-Ion-Capacitor/README.md

 25+	$5.71
 50+	$5.28

 and are 90mAh each.
 50 of them would provide 4.5Ah of power.
 A $264 bike battery is not unheard of on luxury bikes, but this is not enough range for even an e-scooter without a seat.
 But it could be done.
-67 250F batteries would be needed for 6Ahr, 12V. for 10 minutes.
+67 250F batteries would be needed for 6Ahr, 3.7V. for 10 minutes.
+(Edit: 3.7V was updated from 12V)

 The LICAP website has a "Request pricing" so I am going to guess they cost more than $20 each :) : https://www.licaptech.com/lithium-ion-capacitor-cells